 How could we visually represent the idea of making the invisible, visible without becoming too abstract?
 For the logo, we explored ways to create space and meaning between In and Visible, landing on a strong diagonal slash that makes it easy to see both the Visible and the Invisible.
 It became a key graphic and unifying element for the brand, and can be seen (or not seen) throughout the collateral and signage.

-The idea of the slash, and making the invisible visible, came to life again when the co-founders (Dava + Arianna) decided to play with dipping objects in paint.
+The idea of the slash, and making the invisible visible, came to life when Dava + Arianna decided to play with dipping objects in paint.
 They had fun with the colors, materials, textures and dipped all kinds of things: a clock, slinky, chili pepper, paddle, and whisk.
-The wind-up mouth, which ties into conversation, quickly revealed itself as one of our favorite objects.
+The wind-up mouth, which ties into the conversations, quickly revealed itself as one of their favorite objects.
 This playful experience – free from restrictions and expectations – inspired our lively and bright color palette.
 The vibrant, primary colors we chose could all be seen from afar and close up, all with a touch of the signature Noise 13 yellow.

 Everything we did was deliberately touched by multiple designers who added, adjusted, and built upon each other’s work until we had a strong system.
 Each piece we created had intent that went beyond the vector art; the materials and production techniques elevated otherwise simple design elements.